stephenbuck/skillbase/README.md

 **Event-Driven**

 Event-driven design allows for maximum scalability, flexibility, and integration with other products.
-Code is written to the JMS specification using Kafka as the message broker.
+Code is written to the Jakarta JMS specification using Kafka as the message broker.

 **Feature Flags**